redhat-developer/odo/docs/website/docs/command-reference/create.md

 This will download the example template corresponding to the chosen component type (in the example above, `nodejs`) in your current directory (or the path provided with the `--context` flag).

+If a starter project has its own devfile, then this devfile will be preserved.

 ## Using an existing devfile

 If you want to create a new component from an existing devfile, you can do so by specifying the path to the devfile with the `--devfile` flag.